rhodyprog4ds/BrownFall25/resources/glossary.md

 training accuracy
 :  percentage of predictions that the model predict correctly, based on the training data

+training algorithm
+:  another namde for {term}`learning algorithm`

+training data
+:  data used to fit the model to the specific domain or problem, provided to the {term}`learning algorithm` :  the data used to find patterns and determine parameter values that will work for the problem at hand

 transpose
 :  swap the rows and columns of a matrix or dataframe